Citylink (Taiwanese shopping malls): Branches

-Songshan branch
+Songshan store

 Citylink Songshan (CITYLINK 松山店) is a shopping mall in Xinyi District, Taipei, that opened on 18 December 2012.
 The mall occupies levels 1 to 3 of Songshan station.
 The main core stores of the mall include Muji, Uniqlo, Hsin Tung Yang and various themed restaurants.
-The Songshan extension of the Songshan–Xindian line was beneficial for the business of the mall.

-Nangang branch
+Nangang store

 Citylink Nangang (CITYLINK南港店) is a shopping mall in Nangang District, Taipei, that opened on 19 December 2014.
 The mall occupies levels 1 to 10 of Block C of the Ruentex Nangang Station Complex.
-It is the second store of Citylink, a Taiwanese chain shopping mall.
 Main core stores of the mall include Tsutaya Bookstore, Uniqlo, Century Asia Cinemas, and various themed restaurants.

-Neihu branch
+Neihu store

 Citylink Neihu (CITYLINK內湖店) is a shopping mall in Neihu District, Taipei, that opened on 29 March 2018.
 The mall occupies levels 1 and 2 of the Neihu metro station complex.
-It is the third store of Citylink, a Taiwanese chain shopping mall.
 Main core stores of the mall include Tsutaya Bookstore, Uniqlo, and various themed restaurants.

-Future Sanchong branch
+Future Sanchong store

-Another branch in New Taipei is under construction in the Erchong Floodway, connecting to Sanchong metro station.
+Another store which is connected to Sanchong metro station in New Taipei is under construction.